chetan-1924/Career-in-LIC/README.md

 	- Image scaling
 	- Using good carousel and not the one that's in the previoud version of the site
 - Implementation details:
-	- contact forms should never break.
+	- contact forms should never break. [near-perfect 😁]
 	- provide meaningful validation keeping in mind uneducated people.